Modern Slavery Act 2015 - Modern slavery and human trafficking statement

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

-The University of Kent is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business and is reviewing its workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues.
+The University of Kent is committed to ensuring that there is no modern slavery or human trafficking in its supply chains, corporate activities or in any part of its business, and is reviewing its workplace policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues.

-The University of Kent is an exempt charity regulated by the Higher Education Funding Council for England (HEFCE) on behalf of the Charity Commission for England and Wales.
+The University of Kent is an exempt charity regulated by the Office for Students on behalf of the Charity Commission for England and Wales.
 The University’s Royal Charter of 1965 established the University Council as the supreme governing body of the institution.
 The University Council serves as the University's board of trustees and has overall responsibility for the University's strategic aims and direction in the furtherance of the objects defined by the Charter.

 From the Royal Charter, the objects of the University are;

 “to advance education and disseminate knowledge by teaching, scholarship and research for the public benefit.”

 The University has an annual income of £266.5m (financial year end 31 July 2019), has 6216 employees and, as well as campuses in Canterbury and at Medway within the UK, the University of Kent has specialist postgraduate centres in four European capital cities: Athens, Brussels, Paris and Rome.

 A central Procurement team has been established at the University.
-The team will review all processes and procedures, including those around selecting and managing suppliers, to make sure that they comply with the requirements of the Act.
+The team is reviewing all processes and procedures, including those around selecting and managing suppliers, to make sure that they comply with the requirements of the Act.

 The University has devolved purchasing in its Schools and Professional Service Departments and buys a wide range of goods and services, from research equipment to food items.
 The central Procurement team will be working with all areas of devolved purchasing activity so that they are aware of the requirements in selecting and working with suppliers.